Safer recruitment for parishes and churches

 • Good practice advice - Information about why the requirements must be met, and how to meet them to a good level

-• Toolkit - Templates and resources than can be used
+• Toolkit - Templates and resources that can be used

 Links to template documents for use when completing the safer recruitment process: